The problem: intestinal worms and parasites

 The solution: cost-effective school deworming programs

 Mass deworming programs — typically run by national governments — provide those living in at-risk communities the medication needed to treat STH and schistosomiasis infections.
 These programs have a strong track record of success and are highly cost-effective, generally at around 43 cents per child per year.
-The estimated long-run social financial rate of return is around 65% per year.

 How the SCI Foundation works